 These pumpkin pancakes are soft, aromatic, and incredibly easy to whip up!
 Discover the perfect autumn recipe for a cozy breakfast or a light dinner.

-Prepare the dry ingredients In a bowl designated for dry ingredients, whisk together the cinnamon, turmeric, salt, baking powder, and sifted flour.
+In a bowl designated for dry ingredients, whisk together the cinnamon, turmeric, salt, baking powder, and sifted flour.

-Whip the egg whites Separate the egg yolks from the whites.
+Separate the egg yolks from the whites.
 In a clean, dry bowl, whip the egg whites with a whisk or hand mixer until they form a stiff, dense foam (stiff peaks).
 This step is crucial for fluffiness.

-Mix the wet ingredients In a separate large bowl, combine the egg yolks, pumpkin puree, buttermilk, oil, and sugar.
+In a separate large bowl, combine the egg yolks, pumpkin puree, buttermilk, oil, and sugar.
 Whisk vigorously until everything is well combined and smooth.

-Combine wet and dry Pour the dry ingredients into the bowl with the wet ingredients in two batches.
+Pour the dry ingredients into the bowl with the wet ingredients in two batches.
 Mix just until the ingredients adhere to each other—do not overmix.

-Fold in the fluff Using a spatula, gently add the whipped egg whites to the batter.
+Using a spatula, gently add the whipped egg whites to the batter.
 Fold them in very delicately, using a scooping motion, just until incorporated to keep the batter airy.

-Cook the pancakes Heat a non-stick pan over medium-low heat and brush with a little oil.
+Heat a non-stick pan over medium-low heat and brush with a little oil.
 Use a ladle to pour the batter onto the pan to form pancakes.
 Fry each side for about 2–3 minutes until golden brown.
 Transfer to a plate.
 Serve them warm—they taste amazing topped with vanilla yogurt and a sprinkle of cinnamon.

 Pumpkin pancakes have deep roots in the Americas, where pumpkins were a staple for the Maya and Aztecs.
 They created the earliest versions of pumpkin cakes, serving them both sweet and savory.
 Over time, the concept crossed the ocean to Europe, becoming a beloved seasonal treat.
 Today, they bridge the gap between a hearty breakfast and a light supper.